Essential Oils for Seasonal Allergies

 What Causes Histamine Intolerance?

-Excess histamine can build up in your body if too much histamine is released or if your enzymes are unable to break it down.
+Excess histamine can accumulate in your body if too much histamine is released or if your enzymes are unable to break it down.
 This can occur when the body is suffering from:

-Metabolic Disturbances, such as leaky gut or a defect in enzyme producing genes, which make it difficult for the body to break down and metabolize histamine in the proper way.
-DAO enzymes live in the lining of our intestines and must be present to maintain balanced histamine levels in the gut.
-A damaged gut lining compromises the production and secretion of this enzyme allowing histamine to build up and wreak havoc throughout the body.
+Metabolic Disturbances, such as leaky gut or a defect in enzyme-producing genes, make it difficult for the body to break down and properly metabolize histamine.
+DAO enzymes reside in the lining of our intestines and must be present to maintain balanced histamine levels in the gut.
+A damaged gut lining compromises the production and secretion of this enzyme, allowing histamine to build up and wreak havoc throughout the body.

-Some foods like red wine, avocados, green and black tea, most citrus, and meats can either be high in histamine, or histamine liberating, meaning that they free histamine from other proteins.
-They may also block the activity of DAO, the enzyme which is responsible for breaking down histamine in the gut.
+Some foods, such as red wine, avocados, green and black tea, most citrus fruits, and meats, can be either high in histamine or histamine-liberating, meaning they release histamine from other proteins.
+They may also block the activity of DAO, the enzyme that is responsible for breaking down histamine in the gut.

 Stress triggers the release of histamine and other inflammatory chemicals into the body.